kenny-vo/kenny-shan-react/README.md

-## Kenny and Shan React website Test
+## Kenny and Shan Wedding Website

+I am working with my fiance to create a wedding website.
+I am using ReactJS to help familiarize myself with JSX.